anytizer/pixel.php/readme.md

 # pixel.php

 Serves a blank image between 1x1 pixels to 1000x1000 pixels.
 The image is natively generated .png file.
-It is not stretched or shirnked.
+It is not stretched or shrinked.
 The content is, howerver, empty.
 No watermarks, no advertising.

 For example, [view how it appears](https://transparent-images.herokuapp.com/) - as deployed manually on Heroku.